FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 ---
 ## Elevator Pitch

 Have you ever wondered about the main reason why attendees go to conferences?
 From finding solutions to problems to engaging in unique experiences, there are probably a few different answers.
 However, one of the most important and relevant reasons is to learn.
-And, unfortunately, at large and popular conferences, it is not uncommon for attendees to feel overwhelmed and lost while trying to navigate through many parallel sessions.
+And, unfortunately, it is not uncommon for attendees to feel overwhelmed while trying to navigate through many parallel sessions.
 That is why Smartcon focuses on users knowledge to suggest the sessions which are most relevant for the user in a given conference.

 ---